 If a student decides to withdraw, he or she must notify the Office of the Registrar by submitting an official withdrawal form.
 Forms are available at all campus locations and online at GeorgianCollege.ca/admissions/forms/.
 Failure to attend a course does not constitute a withdrawal.
 If the Office of the Registrar does not receive a completed withdrawal form, a final grade based on the grade achieved at the point of leaving the course will be issued and any potential refund will be forfeited.

-To withdraw from a course and avoid having a failed grade assigned, a Request for Change of course/Program/Section withdrawal form must be completed.
+To withdraw from a course and avoid having a failed grade assigned, complete the part-time withdrawal form and submit to firstname.lastname@example.org.
 Forms can be obtained at the Office of the Registrar or online at GeorgianCollege.ca/admissions/forms/.
 The last day to withdraw from a course is approximately two-thirds of the way through the course.
 Approximate dates for credit course withdrawal in the fall, winter or summer semesters are Nov.
 15, March 15 and July 15 respectively.
 Each course identifies the withdrawal deadline.

 NOTE: This deadline is not to receive a fee refund.
 After the withdrawal date passes, students will be issued a final grade based on the grade achieved at the point of leaving the course.
 Current dates are listed on the website at GeorgianCollege.ca/admissions/important-dates.